vmware-tanzu/tanzu-dev-portal/content/guides/containers/cnb-gs-kpack.md

 petclinic-image   us.gcr.io/pgtm-tbritten/spring-petclinic@sha256:<sha hash>   True
 ```

-I can now run a `docker pull us.gcr.io/pgtm-tbritten/spring-petclinic` and download the completed image.
-Or I can create a Kubernetes manifest to run the image.
+You can now run `docker pull us.gcr.io/pgtm-tbritten/spring-petclinic` to download the completed image.
+Or you can create a Kubernetes manifest to run the image.